 During your stay at The Smiddy, explore the island on foot or by bicycle.
 Bike hire is available.
 Please contact us for further information.

 Popular activities include birdwatching, kayaking, canoeing and windsurfing.
 Seals are very common on the rocky east coast, otters are sometimes spotted, birds of prey feature and the elusive corncrake can be heard and occasionally seen.
 The machair, a rare and unique grassland habitat, rich in flora, insect and birdlife, is famous for its colourful carpets of flowering wildflowers.

 The best time to witness the magical display of the Northern Lights (aurora borealis) is during the winter and autumn months.
 Aurora Watch UK provides free text alerts on increased auroral activity.
 Autumn can also be a good time to spot otters and to see seal pups.
 Winters are relatively mild and are a perfect time to stroll the West Beach and to experience the ever changing colour and moods of the Atlantic.

-The island is well served by a shop, tearoom, post office and information centre (the latter open in summer months only) and North Uist provides a number of restaurants and bars; several of these are based in Lochmaddy, 9 miles from Berneray.
+The island is well served by a shop, bistro (open for lunch all year round, plus evenings during summer), post office and information centre (the latter open in the summer months only) and North Uist provides a number of restaurants and bars, several of these are based at Lochmaddy, 10 miles from Berneray.